garrandall/popular-music-data/tracks/you-and-your-baby-blues-solomon-burke.md

 Come let me love you
 Tell you all about it

-Ooh, baby, no one else
+Oh, baby, no one else
 Could ever take your place
 Picture you in every mirror
 That has your face